URSFR/Supabase-Open-Source-Ecommerce-Multivendor/README.md

 # Supabase Open Source Ecommerce Multivendor

 THIS IS A OPEN SOURCE ECOMMERCE MADE BY ME (Rodrigo), YOU CAN USE THIS FOR FREE WITHOUT RESTRICTIONS.
-IT IS NOT MANDATORY TO GIVE CREDITS, BUT I WOULD LIKE YOU TO DO IT BY REDIRECTING TO THIS GITHUB
+IT IS NOT MANDATORY TO GIVE CREDITS, BUT I WOULD LIKE YOU TO DO IT BY REDIRECTING TO THIS GITHUB.

 Flutter Ecommerce Multivendor with the purpose of demonstrating the different functions that Supabase contains, an alternative to Firebase.

 ## Getting Started